 The used fuel packaging plant will include all necessary areas and equipment for:

-• Receiving used fuel transportation packages from interim storage sites
+• Receiving used fuel transportation packages from interim storage sites;

-• Receiving empty used fuel containers
+• Receiving empty used fuel containers;

-• Loading used fuel into repository containers
+• Loading used fuel into repository containers; and

-• Sealing, inspecting, and dispatching filled containers for underground transfer and placement in the repository
+• Sealing, inspecting and dispatching filled containers for underground transfer and placement in the repository.

-The used fuel container and supporting components will be manufactured at a separate container manufacturing plant(s).
+The used fuel container and supporting components will be manufactured at a separate container manufacturing plant.
 This plant could be located at the site or in the surrounding region depending on interest.

 A conceptual layout of a used fuel packaging plant has been developed for planning and costing purposes.
 It consists of a reinforced concrete structure measuring about 125 metres by 65 metres.
 It can transfer about 120,000 used fuel bundles per year.

 The sealing material compaction plant and the concrete batch plant will provide materials for clay-based and cement-based barriers in the repository.
-These barriers will be used to backfill and seal excavation openings, and inhibit groundwater movement, microbial activity, and movement of radionuclides.
+These barriers will be used to backfill and seal excavation openings and inhibit groundwater movement, microbial activity and movement of radionuclides.

-Shafts and Hoists
+Shafts and hoists

 The reference design for the repository includes three shafts with hoists.
-They enable the safe transfer of used fuel containers, rock, materials, equipment, and personnel between surface facilities and the repository.
+They enable the safe transfer of used fuel containers, rock, materials, equipment and personnel between surface facilities and the repository.

 The main shaft conveys used fuel containers within a shielded transfer cask.
-The service shaft conveys personnel, equipment, waste rock, and sealing materials.
+The service shaft conveys personnel, equipment, waste rock and sealing materials.
 The ventilation shaft receives the majority of the repository exhaust and is equipped with a hoist for emergency exit for personnel.

 A large amount of rock will be excavated to create the repository.
 An excavated rock management area could require a surface area of about 460 metres by 380 metres, with a height of 15 metres.
 The footprint, height and location(s) of excavated rock could be planned in a way that takes into account community preferences.
 A portion of the excavated rock may be used in backfilling and sealing operations.
 The remaining rock may have a public or commercial use as aggregate for construction.